Go kit

 The complete service so far is stringsvc3.

-$ go get github.com/go-kit/kit/examples/stringsvc3
+$ go install github.com/go-kit/examples/stringsvc3@latest

 $ stringsvc3 -listen=:8001 &